kkopoku/abs-insurance/README.md

 1. User sends a request to delete a policy.
 2. The service returns a successful response that the policy is deleted, along with its corresponding components.

+### Subscriber Workflow
+1. A new subscriber registers with their details.
+2. Upon successful registration, they can log in with their credentials.
+3. Logging in returns a JWT token, which must be included in API requests to access protected routes.
+4. The subscriber can then perform actions like adding or updating policies.

 ## Project Setup
 ### Clone the repository
 ```sh